JoshuaMcEvoyPalo/react-tdd/README.md

-# React TDD / Storybook - Demo
+# React TDD - Demo

-This project is to unity TDD/Storybook with React to create a login UI.
+This project is to unity TDD with React to create a login UI.